 We will keep you informed about the IPI's measures during the coronavirus pandemic on this page.

 It is also possible to visit the IPI again.

-We will support applicants and rights holders where possible if they are threatened with procedural disadvantages due to the new coronavirus.
+We support applicants and rights holders as far as possible if they are threatened with procedural disadvantages due to the new coronavirus.

 Regarding requests for an extension of a time limit, we will exercise our discretionary powers within the framework of national and international law.
 For all procedures, we will now grant an extension of two months for the first and second extension of the time limit.
 If important reasons are presented, we will grant a third extension of an appropriate duration, without the agreement of any opposing party.

 These regulations also apply to the extension of time limits in opposition and cancellation procedures on the grounds of non-use of trade marks.
 Deadlines for payment not prescribed by law will only be extended for important reasons.

 If you have not observed a time limit, you have the following options: